Clime: Thirty-nine parallels

 To identify the parallels delineating his climes, Ptolemy gives a geographical location through which they pass.
-The following is a list of the 33 parallels between the equator and the polar circle (39 parallels between the equator and the pole) of the full system of climes; the reduced system of seven climes is indicated by additional numbers in brackets (note that the latitudes are the ones given by Ptolemy, not the modern exact values):
+The following is a list of the 33 parallels between the equator and the polar circle (39 parallels between the equator and the pole) of the full system of climes; the reduced system of seven climes is indicated by additional numbers in brackets.
+Both Ptolemy's latitude estimates and modern values are provided.
+Ptolemy never considered the impact of atmospheric refraction on his calculation of the length of the day.
+If you account for that and for the drift in orbital parameters since Ptolemy's time, his values are remarkably accurate, off by less than 30 arcseconds in most cases.